project-mirrors/forgejo-runner/README.md

 The [test workflow](.forgejo/workflows/test.yml) is a full example that builds the binary, runs the tests and launches the runner binary against a live Forgejo instance.

+## Generate mocks

+- `make deps-tools`
+- `make generate`

+If there are changes, commit them to the repository.

 ## Local debug

 The repositories are checked out in the same directory: